Norman Reedus: Film and television

 Reedus played Jeremy in his major film debut Mimic and Mac in Giovanni Rodriguez's Red Canyon.
 He played Murphy MacManus in the 1999 film The Boondock Saints.
-He reprised the role in the 2009 sequel The Boondock Saints II: All Saints Day.
+In 2005, he starred in as the main protagonist the hour-long "Cigarette Burns", a John Carpenter-directed episode of Masters of Horror, in which his character seeks a uniquely cursed lost film about an imprisoned fallen angel.
+He reprised the role of MacManus in the 2009 sequel The Boondock Saints II: All Saints Day.
 He played Scud in Blade II.
 He guest-starred in Charmed as Nate, the boyfriend of Paige (Rose McGowan).
 Reedus starred in Hello Herman, which opened nationwide and on-demand on June 7, 2013.
 Reedus stars in the reality series Ride with Norman Reedus, which premiered in June 2016.
 Most recently, he started Bigbaldhead Productions with an overall deal at AMC.

+Reedus played Daniel Pine in the 2025 John Wick spin-off, Ballerina, alongside Keanu Reeves and Ana de Armas.
+In March 2024, Thunder Road Films, Dragonfly Films and Impossible Dream Entertainment announced a "reimagining" of The Boondock Saints, with Reedus and co-star Sean Patrick Flanery reprising their roles from the first two films and serving as executive producers, although Troy Duffy would not return as director for the third film; instead, he plans to write a series of novels.

 The Walking Dead

 In 2010, Reedus began playing Daryl Dixon in the AMC television series The Walking Dead, a horror drama about a group of friends and family members who fight to survive in a violent apocalyptic world populated with flesh-eating zombies and the few surviving humans.
 The character was not originally in the comic book series of the same name, but was created specifically for Reedus after his audition for the character of Merle Dixon.
 The Walking Dead comic creator Robert Kirkman feels "absolutely blessed Reedus has honored the show with his presence, and the way he has come in and taken over that role and defined Daryl Dixon.
 A lot of Reedus's portrayal of the character in the first season inspired all the writers to do what we did with him in the second season.
 We love writing him and end up doing cool stuff with him."
 The drama has evolved into the highest-rated in cable history, smashing all previous records.
-Reedus was nominated for a Saturn Award for Best Supporting Actor for his performance.
+Reedus was nominated for a Saturn Award for Best Supporting Actor for his performance and has overall received critical acclaim for the role.

-Reedus will reprise his role of Daryl as the lead of a spin-off series centered on his character, following the conclusion of the 11th and final season of The Walking Dead.
-Angela Kang will be the showrunner for the series, which is set to debut in 2023.
+Reedus reprised his role of Daryl as the lead of a spin-off series centered on his character, following the conclusion of the 11th and final season of The Walking Dead.
+Angela Kang is the showrunner for the series, which debuted in September 2023.